opennode/waldur-core/docs/api/events.rst

 -----

 Hooks API allows user to receive event notifications via different channel, like email or webhook.
-To get a list of your hooks, run GET against **/api/hooks/** as an authenticated user.
+To get a list of your web hooks, run GET against **/api/hooks-web/** as an authenticated user.
 Example of a response:

 .. code-block:: javascript